-This exhilarating hike is one of the best adventures that national park Khao Sok has to offer!
-The trail head is located in the western part of the lake, near the Tone Toey raft house, and begins in a section of dense Khao Sok jungle.
-After about 45 minutes, hikers arrive at the mouth of the cave.
+This exhilarating hike is one of the best adventures that the Khao Sok national park has to offer!
+The trailhead is located in the western part of the Cheow Lan lake, near the Tone Toey raft house, and begins in a section of dense jungle.
+After about 45 minutes hikers arrive at the mouth of the cave.
 Here, everyone ventures underground: the exit is located far away, and the only route is through the cave.
 Entering the cave, hikers will be underground for nearly an hour.
 Nam Talu cave has many beautiful chambers, but the gem is the river of cold, crystal clear water.
-Hikers will follow the river, often wading through it, and in a couple places climbing up and down small waterfalls.
+Hikers will follow the river, often wading through it.
+In a couple of places they will need to climb up and down small waterfalls.

-Note: While the Nam Talu river makes for a great adventure, it poses a threat in the form of flash floods, should it rain above.
-For this reason, guides will cancel this cave hike in the event or rain, or even if rain seems likely.
+Note: While the Nam Talu river makes for a great adventure, it poses a threat in the form of flash floods when it rains above.
+For this reason guides will cancel this cave hike in the event or rain, or even if rain seems likely.
 All guests on this Khao Sok national park trekking adventure should understand that this policy is for their own safety, and that of their group and guide.
 Any aggression towards a guide refusing to lead guests into Nam-Taloo will not be tolerated.

 2. Coral Cave Hike

-One of the most popular treks at Khao Sok lake, the Coral Cave hike is suitable for just about everyone.
-This Khao Sok trekking adventure includes a bit of uphill walking through a classic rainforest setting, and culminates with an in-out visit to Coral Cave.
+One of the most popular treks at Khao Sok lake, the Coral Cave hike, is suitable for just about everyone.
+This Khao Sok trekking adventure includes a bit of uphill walking, through a classic rainforest setting, and culminates with an in-out visit to Coral Cave.
 Guests entering Coral Cave will make it a few hundred meters before returning.
-Inside, guest often see a few of the bizarre cave life forms, as well as beautiful cave formations.
+Inside, guests often see a few of the bizarre cave life forms present there as well as beautiful cave formations.

 Khao Sok jungle tip: As a result of the in-out nature of this hike, it is not necessary for all guests to enter the cave.